 The UPEACE Centre for Executive Education has partnered with several innovative, exciting programs around the globe to offer our online courses and Diploma in Social Innovation in conjunction with alternate programs.
 By combining programs, participants can hand-craft their own experience, drawing together the most relevant set of courses for their unique goals and background.

-Complete a Post Graduate Certificate in Social Innovation Management with the Amani Institute + 2 online courses with the UPEACE Centre to receive a special Diploma in Social Innovation.
-Amani’s 10-month program (4 months in person + 6 months online) is based in Nairobi, Kenya or Sao Paulo, Brazil, two global hubs for social innovation.
-Learn from leading global practitioners the skills you need for a successful career in social impact.
+Complete a Post Graduate Certificate in Social Innovation Management with the Amani Institute + 2 courses with the UPEACE Centre to receive a special Diploma in Social Innovation.
+Amani’s hands-on 9-month program (4 months in person + 5 months online) is based in Nairobi, Kenya, Bangalore, India or Sao Paulo, Brazil, global hubs for social innovation.
+Build essential work experience, build your network and learn the skills you need for a successful career in social impact.

 WorldTeach, founded in 1986 by Harvard University students, has provided over 12 million hours of service in over 20 countries sending teachers around the world.
 Volunteers and alumni are now eligible to participate in a special rendition of UPEACE’s online course Educating in Changing Times just for WorldTeach!